Your new food waste recycling collection service

 • Outside bin: This is much smaller than your black bin (23l and similar in size to a bucket)

-What happens to food waste once its collected?
+What happens to food waste once it's collected?

 More than 25% of the waste in the average waste bin is food.
 When recycled, food waste can be turned into something useful.
 Your food waste is taken to an anaerobic digestion facility where it is used to generate natural forms of energy such as biogas, an excellent alternative to fossil fuels and a fertiliser, which can be used in farming.